-This was our first time staying at this amazing resort.
-We already signed up for next year - but for two weeks rather than just one.
+This was our second time staying at this amazing resort and we will be back next year.
 We were in room 75, the "Honeymoon suite" and it just could not have been better.
 The staff is like family to the resort and treat guests like cousins.
 The waterfront people have worked there dozens of years, so the reef is like their backyard with them knowing details like exactly where the octopus lives and spotted drum hides.
 The food was delicious with the lunch buffet among the best meals.
 They have a broad wine list, but we found the house wine delicious, so never bothered to purchase the fine wines they offer.
 The resort has a relaxed atmosphere, but the activity level is up to the guest.
 There are many tennis courts, Hobie cats, kayaks, paddle and sail boards, water skiing and tubing all available - but resting on the beach is also an often used "activity".